MithrilJS/mithril.js/docs/mithril.md

 m("a#google.external[href='http://google.com']", "Google"); //yields <a id="google" class="external" href="http://google.com">Google</a>
 ```

-Each `m()` call creates a virtual DOM element, that is, a javascript object that represents a DOM element, and which is eventually converted into one.
+Each `m()` call creates a virtual DOM element, that is, a Javascript object that represents a DOM element, and which is eventually converted into one.

 You can, of course, nest virtual elements: